MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-manage-in-organization.md

 title: Manage Windows Hello in your organization (Windows)
 description: You can create a Group Policy or mobile device management (MDM) policy that will implement Windows Hello for Business on devices running Windows 10. ms.collection:
-  - M365-identity-device-management
   - highpri
 ms.date: 2/15/2022
 appliesto:
-- ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 10 and later</a>
+- ✅ <a href=https: //learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 10 and later</a>
 ms.topic: article
 ---